3.26: N95 Respirator Mask Fit Requirements for Medical Students

 NOTE: Due to the ongoing COVID crisis, there is currently a shortage of medical grade N95 respirator masks.
 In response, Stanford Hospital has approved the use of industrial grade N95s in conjunction with an approved face shield.
 Medical students who are fit tested for an industrial grade mask must adhere to this policy.

 During fit testing and when wearing a N95 respirator mask, students must be clean shaven (no mustaches, beards or stubble), since this will interfere with the respirator seal.
 Students who are not clean shaven will not be fit tested.
-Students requesting an exemption to the clean-shaven guidelines, due to religious or health reasons, will need to sign the N95 Respirator Fit Facial Hair Notification and Waiver and complete a separate Healthsream Training Module for a Controlled Air Purifying Respirator (CAPR), which consists of a battery powered HEPA filter which blows purified air into a loose-fitting hood worn over the head.
-CAPR users require annual training.
+Students requesting an exemption to the clean-shaven guidelines will need to sign the N95 Respirator Fit Testing Waiver & CAPR Notification and complete a separate Healthsream Training Module for a Controlled Air Purifying Respirator (CAPR), which consists of a battery powered HEPA filter which blows purified air into a loose-fitting hood worn over the head.
+CAPR users require annual training and must also complete the N95 Respirator Fit Testing Self Attestation Form.
 CAPR hooded supplied air-systems may not be readily available when N95 mask protection is required.